stx3plus1/strlx/README.md

 Then, `./strfetch` should work, and you can install it properly by copying it to /usr/local/bin (`sudo cp strfetch /usr/local/bin` for the few who don't know how)

+Copy the configuration file to ~/.config/strfetch/conf, if you want to configure.

+Makefile does this automatically, so compilation is suggested.

 This is only suggested when you don't have a compiler, nor do you want one taking up storage.
 Compiling makes it a lot easier to install.

 ## Compile